PaperMC/Velocity/README.md

 * First-class support for Paper, Sponge, and Forge.
 (Other implementations may work, but we make every endeavor to support these server implementations specifically.)

+## Building

+Velocity is built with [Gradle](https://gradle.org).
+We recommend using the wrapper script (`./gradlew`) as our CI builds using it.

+It is sufficient to run `./gradlew build` to run the full build cycle.

 ## Status